ntop/PF_RING/package/coreos/README.md

 ## Installation

-Running the build.sh script it will compile and install the pf_ring kernel module and all the ZC drivers:
+Running the build.sh script it will compile and install the pf_ring kernel module and all the ZC drivers.
+It is possible to select the pf_ring version to install changing the branch name in the PF_RING_VERSION variable in build.sh.

 ```
 ./build.sh